YajieZhu018/LoopBin/README.md

 ```bash
 python main.py -f normalize -e CONDITION1,CONDITION2,... -u OUTPUT_FOLDER
 ```
--e: conditions to merge; the last subfolder of the output folder from the previous processing step
+-e: conditions to merge.
+They are the names of the subfolder where we store the individual processed data

 -u: the output folder